sergioalberto/perf-testing/README.md

 # Performance Testing
-Examples how to do performance testing to any application.
+Examples how to do Performance Testing to any application with [Apache JMeter](https://jmeter.apache.org).